Cornell-RelaxML/quip-sharp/README.md

 ## Other

-Use of Llama models is governed by the Meta license avaiable [here](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
+Use of Llama models is governed by the Meta license available [here](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
 Use of this code is governed by the GNU GPL v3 license.